lohitpt252003/DATA/scripts/README.md

 ### Solution Validator

 -   **Script:** `scripts/tests/solution/solution_validator.py`
 -   **Description:** This script runs all tests related to the problem's official solution.
-It checks for the presence of solution files and runs the solution code against the test cases to verify its correctness.
+It checks for the presence of solution files and runs the solution code against the test cases to verify its correctness, including checking for time limits.
 -   **Usage:**
     ```bash
     python -m scripts.tests.solution.solution_validator <problem_id>